When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Methods

-which includes global statistics, downstream task performance, the quality score, and the decision on whether to continue optimization.

-\textbf{Stopping Criterion.} For the first iteration, the optimization stops if $q>\tau_{impf}$ and $\delta=\texttt{False}$; otherwise the process continues.
-For subsequent iterations, the process stops if the quality improvement over the previous iteration exceeds a threshold $\tau_{imp}$ and $\delta=\texttt{False}$:
+\textbf{Stopping Criterion.} For the first iteration, optimization stops if \( q > \tau_{\text{impf}} \) and \( \delta = \texttt{False} \); otherwise, it continues.
+For subsequent iterations, the process stops if: $(q^t - q^{t-1} < \tau_{\text{imp}}) \ \text{and} \ (\delta = \texttt{False}),\;$ otherwise another optimization round is triggered.
+By combining evaluation tool signals, downstream performance, and LLM-as-a-Judge, the Evaluation Agent establishes a closed feedback loop, ensuring adaptive quality assessment and governing the optimization trajectory.